sanazjamloo/project1/README.md

- Project1

-link to the live site :  https://sanazjamloo.github.io/project1/

-Connect4 project
+#Connect4 Game

-This game is a in-browser game, and an online version of classic Connect 4 game made in JavaScript, jQuery, HTML5, and CSS3.
-I tried to reach to the deliverables of this game as I was assigned.
+This game is an online version of classic Connect 4 game made with Javascript, jQuery, HTML5, and CSS3.

-Objective
+##Objective
 Connect four of your tokens, vertically or horizontally, before the other player do so.

-User Story
+###User Story

-How to play
+####How to play
 In each turn, drop a token in one of the seven columns.
 For simplicity, let red always go first.
-Play alternates red-blue-red-blue, etc.  A player selects a column by clicking the button at the bottom of that column.
-The "checker" goes in the lowest row in that column that is not already occupied.
+The game alternates red-blue-red-blue, etc. The player selects a column by clicking on a box at the bottom row.
+The token will land on a box that is not occupied.
-The game ends either when the board is full (no moves possible) or when one player has four in a row, either horizontally or vertically.
+The game ends either when the board is full (no more moves are possible) or when one of the players connect four tokens first, either horizontally or vertically.

-Unsolved Problems
+###Future Implementations

-1- Diagnoal wins
+* diagonal wins
-2- Start the game button
-3- Player vs. computer
+* Player vs. computer

-Copy Right
-Code: Sanaz Jamloo 2016
+link to the game:<https://sanazjamloo.github.io/project1/>
 Background image: www.dots.co/twodots/